What is the Health and Employment Counseling Program (HEC)?

 You may also want to think about long-term career goals.

-Remember, to continue in the Medicaid Purchase Plan, you need to be working within 9 months of being approved for HEC.
+Remember, to continue in MAPP, you need to be working within nine months of being approved for HEC.

 Some examples of employment barriers may be; a limited work history, reliable transportation, skills training, or assistive technology.
 Write your employment barriers down in question 4.